natebragg/ratl/README.md

 Ratl is based on the ideas behind the Raml project from Jan Hoffmann, et. all.
 Raml is much more powerful than Ratl.
-Aside from being a language capable of feats such as subtraction, Raml's analysis can decide polynomial upper bounds, not just linear.
-It can also decide multi-variate bounds, for example, taking the outer product of two vectors of potentially different lengths.
+Aside from being a language capable of feats such as subtraction, Raml's analysis can decide multi-variate polynomial upper bounds, not just univariate, for example, taking the outer product of two vectors of potentially different lengths.

 Hoffmann covers these topics systematically and rigorously from the ground up in his Ph.D. thesis<sup id="thesismention">[1](#thesisfootnote)</sup>, where he